ProcessorMicro/bash-functions/README.md

 ```

 #### Step 5
-- Edit the file `/etc/profile.d/FUNCTIONS-SH-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables as instructed within the script.
+- Edit the file `/etc/profile.d/FUNCTIONS-SH-GLOBAL-DEFAULTS.sh` and change the value of the global environment variables
+(as instructed within the script) to meet yourr needs.

 #### Step 6
 Implement `functions.sh`